bluefireteam/bgug/README.md

 [Break Guns Using Gems](https://fireslime.xyz/games/bgug) is an open-source mobile game for Android and iOS.

-It's a fast paced side-scrolling platformer with innovative controls and and a gun-related twist.
+It's a fast paced side-scrolling platformer with innovative controls and a gun-related twist.

 Developed by the [Fireslime Team](https://fireslime.xyz) using [flame](https://flame-engine.org).